alex-sharifi/linux-tips/README.md

   - `cal` for a nice calendar.

 - Navigation
+  - `CTRL-A` moves cursor to the beginning of the line; `CTRL-E` moves cursor to the end of the line.
+  - `CTRL-D` deletes the character at the cursor position.
+  - `CTRL-K` cuts text from the cursor location to the end of the the line.
   - `cd `  changes the working directory to your home directory.
     - `cd -` changes the working directory to the previous working directory.
+  - `history` stores the last 1000 commands.
+Commonly used as `history | grep filter`.

 - Expansions
   - Using wildcards expands into matching filenames or directories.